EYBlockchain/nightfall_3/nightfall-optimist/README.md

 - **mongodb**

 ### Configuration
 If some of the env variables defined in `docker/docker-compose.optimistyml` need to be configured, you must create a file called `optimist.env` in `nightfall-optimist/` folder with the new values.
-Default values defined in the docker compose configuration file are valid for deployments to localhost only using ganache.
+Default values defined in the docker compose configuration file are valid for deployments to localhost only using ganache except for `CONTRACT_FILES_URL`.
+You will need to ensure that after deployment, the artifacts have been copied there.

 For example, for a deployment of nightfall in `goerli` testnet, a new optimist configuration file would look something like the one below.